 These are just three of the hundreds of initiatives supported by Suncoast Credit Union Foundation over the last two decades, with the goal of improving the lives of children in the 21 Florida counties it serves.

 "We are the largest financial institution based in Florida and headquartered in Tampa," Suncoast Foundation Executive Director Cindy Helton said.
 "As a credit union, we are always looking for ways to improve our communities because that's where we live and work too.
 When you add everything up, we fund over 250 nonprofits."

 Suncoast Credit Union, founded in 1934 as the Hillsborough County Teachers Credit Union, was created to serve teachers.
 Today, the credit union serves members from all over Florida, including teachers.
 Suncoast's Foundation was created in 1990 to help children in need, by offering college scholarships.
-Since then, the Foundation has broadened its scope, raising and donating more than $19 million to various organizations that help provide a better future for children through education and health initiatives.
+Since then, the Foundation has broadened its scope, raising and donating over $25 million to promote the education, health and emotional well-being of children throughout the state.

 "We learn so much about the real needs of a community through our Foundation, and that helps us understand how we can better invest in solutions," said Suncoast Presidentand CEO Kevin Johnson.
 "And that's really what we do every day at the credit union - we work hard to improve the lives of our members.
 The Foundation yields dividends in ways that work toward a better future for all of us.
 When children benefit, we all do."

 In 2016, the Foundation donated $2.8 million to organizations across the state.
 Of that, $750,000 was granted to organizations in Hillsborough County, including the Hillsborough Education Foundation.

 Suncoast is one of HEF's premiere partners, generously donating $265,000 to the organization during the 2016-17 fiscal year alone, supporting teachers, scholarships, classroom grants and HEF's mission.